UdokaVrede/apprenticeshipio/README.md

 ### The largest community of U.S. based software engineering apprenticeships.

-> ""The true soldier fights not because she hates what is in front of her, but because she loves what is behind her."
+> "The true soldier fights not because she hates what is in front of her, but because she loves what is behind her."
 > - G.K.
 Chesterton

 # Background